bitmovin/s3-mimetype-updater/README.md

 ## Preconditions

-* Please make sure that you have a recent version of s3cmd installed (must support modify).
+* Please make sure that you have s3cmd version >= 1.5.0 installed.
+Latest version: 1.6.1.
+Can be downloaded from: http://s3tools.org/download
-* Please make sure that your user has "Edit Permissions" rights on the affected files.
+* Please make sure that your user has 's3:PutObjectAcl' permission on the affected files.